pouya-racker/aks-workshop/application-ops/updating/README.md

-# Scale an AKS cluster manually
+# Update an AKS application

 ### Before you begin